mapbox/mapbox-navigation-android-examples/android-auto-app/README.md

 # Mapbox Navigation Android-Auto SDK Examples

-The android-auto-app showcases the minimum integration needed to support the android-auto module in your application.
-The [android-auto](../android-auto-app/README.md) module is a portable example that can be copied into your app.
+The android-auto-app showcases the minimum integration needed to support the android-auto module in your application, it's a portable example that can be copied into your app.
 See instructions for integrating below.

 <div align="center" padding="100">
   <img src="../.github/android_auto_example.png"/>